 Sit with your legs crossed in front of you.
 Keeping your torso upright and the top of your head in line with your tailbone take your right hand to your left knee and place your left hand on the ground behind you and slowly twist.
 Remember that you want to stretch only to where it feels good.
 Take two deep breaths and switch sides four times.
 For a more advanced stretch, sit in lotus position (which is legs crossed with ankles on top of your crossed legs).

-- Q How can I strengthen my rhomboids?
+- Q How do I strengthen my back muscles?

-- Q How can I perform upper back exercises at home?
+- Q How can I work my upper back using an exercise band?

 - Q Are back extension exercises safe?